catwhisperingninja/ELK_Stack_Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat is a logging agent that forwards logs to either Logstash or Elasticsearch.
-  - Sample output found in
+  - Sample output:
   ![](Images/filebeat_Kibana_dashboard.png)
 - Metricbeat collects metrics from the OS and running services, sends them to Elasticsearch, and are visualized in Kibana.
-  - Sample output found in
+  - Sample output:
     ![](Images/filebeat_Kibana_dashboard.png)

 - The 3 Web-1,2,3 VMs behind the load balancer are configured with an Ansible playbook to run DVWA.